 Now available on Ciao Bambino: Paris family vacation packages!

 We've paired our favorite accommodations and activities in one easy, book-and-go package.
 Get more details and make a request >

 Sample Itinerary: This is probably the trickiest day to plan, as lines can be exceedingly long at most of the main attractions.
-Personally, I’d skip going to the top of the Eiffel Tower, and admire it from below at my leisure.
-Instead, I’d head to Musee d’Orsay first thing in the morning and spend a couple of hours admiring the impressionist art and the gorgeous building (a former train station).
-Then head to the Champs Elysees to have lunch at Chez Clement, just two blocks from the Arc de Triomphe.
+Personally, I’d skip going to the top of the Eiffel Tower, and admire it from below at leisure.
+Instead, head to the Musee d’Orsay first thing in the morning and spend a couple of hours admiring the Impressionist art and the gorgeous building (a former train station).
+Then head to the Champs-Elysees to have lunch at Chez Clement, just two blocks from the Arc de Triomphe.
 It’s got a fancy atmosphere worthy of its location, but caters specifically to families.
-If the line is short at the Arc, go to the top of this building instead, where you can admire a great deal of the city without the dizzying heights of the Eiffel Tower.
-Give everyone a rest back at the hotel or rental accommodation before heading to the Eiffel Tower in the early evening.
-Take lots of photos while there’s still daylight (approach it from the Trocadero metro stop for the best photo angles), and then stick around until dark to watch the Tower be illuminated.
+If the line is short at the Arc, go to the top, where you can admire a great deal of the city without the dizzying heights of the Eiffel Tower.
+Give everyone a rest back at your hotel before heading to the Eiffel Tower in the early evening.
+Take lots of photos while there’s still daylight (approach it from the Trocadero metro stop for the best angles), and then stick around until dark to watch the Tower be illuminated.
 It happens for 5 minutes at the top of each hour throughout the evening.

-Alternatives: If you have older children who love to shop (or even window shop), then spend more time browsing the big fashion names along the Champs Elysees.
+Alternatives: If you have older children who love to shop (or even window-shop), spend more time browsing the big fashion names along the Champs-Elysees.